Tosuia/hourly-chime/README.md

 Hourly Chime Tray App (Portable)

 A minimal Windows tray application that plays a custom hourly chime sound and syncs your system time at startup.
-No installation required—just extract and run!
+No installation required — just extract and run!

 ---